 - identification of surveys where Human Research Ethics approval is required.

 Survey's are just one way of gathering feedback from students.
 Click on each of the menu items below to explore a range of ways to collect the information needed to evaluate the learning experience of the student.

 An example of obtaining formal, formative feedback during the semester may include:

 - Peer Review Process - Consider requesting a peer review of a component of your teaching, course or administrative processes.
-Each School undertakes a slightly different approach to how they conduct this, so please contact your Associate Dean of Teaching Quality to explore how this can be a regular fixture in your course evaluation structure.
+Each School undertakes a slightly different approach to how they conduct this, so please contact your Director, Learning and Teaching to explore how this can be a regular fixture in your course evaluation structure.